snxd/deploy-github-setup-action/README.md

 This project is a GitHub Action that uses Solid State Networks tools and services.

-The action is compatible with Windows, Linux, and OSX runners.
+The action is compatible with Windows, Linux, and OSX github runners, as well as Windows and OSX hosted runners.
 Windows self-hosted runners require git-bash (https://git-scm.com/) in the %PATH%.

 ## Variables